accre/website-content/software-pages/Python/Home.md

 # Example Scripts

-<span style="font-size: 13px; line-height: 1.5;"> Running a Python
-script within a SLURM job is generally straightforward.
+[ Running a Python script within a SLURM job is generally straightforward.
 Unless you are attempting to run one of Python's multi-processing packages, you will want to request a single task, load the appropriate version of Python from your SLURM script, and then redirect your Python file to the Python interpreter.
-The following example runs Python 2.7.8 on a simple Python script demonstrating the utility of writing vectorized Python code:</span>
+The following example runs Python 2.7.8 on a simple Python script demonstrating the utility of writing vectorized Python code:]{style="font-size: 13px; line-height: 1.5;"}

 ``` {.outline}
 [bob@vmps14 run1]$ ls